top of page

 Is a surgeon still performing the surgery?

-Yes, the robotic arm is just one of the tools used to perform you operation.
+Yes, the robotic arm is just one of the tools used to perform your operation.
 It is only brought to the operating table when required.
 It is under the full control of Dr Roche at all times.
 The is not an autonomous procedure.

 Are all robots the same?